NirvanaSatori/Dispatchit/backend/README.md

     The project is built using ReactJS and Redux Toolkit for the frontend and Ruby on Rails for the backend, with PostgreSQL as the database.

         Conclusion
-    SendIT is a courier service that provides a simple solution for users to deliver parcels to different destinations.
+    DispatchIT is a courier service that provides a simple solution for users to deliver parcels to different destinations.
 With features like real-time email notifications and Google Maps integration, users can easily keep track of their parcel deliveries.